Patrick Wisdom Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 21st in the league.
+- The Marlins' 4.48 team ERA ranks 21st among all league pitching staffs.

-- The Marlins have the 20th-ranked team ERA across all MLB pitching staffs (4.58).
+- Marlins pitchers combine to give up 33 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Marlins pitchers combine to surrender 32 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Cabrera gets the start for the Marlins, his sixth of the season.
+He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- Luzardo gets the start for the Marlins, his sixth of the season.
-He is 2-1 with a 3.62 ERA and 32 strikeouts through 27 1/3 innings pitched.
+- The right-hander's most recent appearance came on Monday against the Atlanta Braves, when he tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.

-- In his most recent time out on Sunday, the left-hander went 4 1/3 innings against the Cleveland Guardians, giving up four earned runs while surrendering eight hits.
+- The 25-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.